ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/README.md

-# Cis-eQTL mapping protocol for methylome
+# Cis-mQTL mapping protocol for placental methylome

-In this GitHub repository, you will find the protocol elaborated by Immunogenetics Research Lab (IRLab) from the University of the Vasque Country for PACE consortium, to map placental cis-mQTLs using command-line program FastQTL.
-On the one hand, all the commands and scripts used for us are available in the Readme, but you will need to custom them depending on your data.
+In this GitHub repository, you will find the protocol elaborated by the Immunogenetics Research Lab (IRLab) from the University of the Basque Country (UPV/EHU), to map placental cis-mQTLs using the command-line program FastQTL.
+On the one hand, all the commands and scripts used are available in the Readme, but you will need to custom them depending on your data.
 On the other hand, in the Wiki you will find each step explained in more detail.
-For this pipeline, you need to have installed: [R and RStudio](https://rstudio-education.github.io/hopr/starting.html), [Plink1.9](https://www.cog-genomics.org/plink/1.9/) and [Plink2](https://www.cog-genomics.org/plink/2.0/), [FastQTL](http://fastqtl.sourceforge.net/), [bcftools](http://samtools.github.io/bcftools/bcftools.html) and [vcftools](http://vcftools.sourceforge.net/index.html).
+To complete the pipeline, you need to have installed: [R and RStudio](https://rstudio-education.github.io/hopr/starting.html), [Plink1.9](https://www.cog-genomics.org/plink/1.9/) and [Plink2](https://www.cog-genomics.org/plink/2.0/), [FastQTL](http://fastqtl.sourceforge.net/), [bcftools](http://samtools.github.io/bcftools/bcftools.html) and [vcftools](http://vcftools.sourceforge.net/index.html).

 <p align="center">
 <img src="https://github.com/ariadnacilleros/Cis-eQTL-mapping-protocol-for-methylome/blob/main/Imp_scheme_vertical.jpg" width="500">